SamBaker101/PATT_MK0/README.md

      - X and Y Axis: 6mm Belt
      - Z-Axis: Dual Lead Screws

+- Reprap 1.4 Control Board

 ## Roadmap

 The following milestones will be used to direct my efforts in this project.
-My overall philosophy here is to begin with the simplest and lowest cost printer I can create regardless of its print speed and quality.
+My overall philosophy here is to begin with the simplest and lowest cost printer I can create, regardless of its print speed and quality.
 Once this basic device is built I will begin iterating on it to improve its function and reliability.

-### MK0 - Zip Ties and Prayers
+### MK0 - Zip Ties and Prayers ---- Done!

 - Goal: Print a cube
 - Status: Complete